fw4spl-org/fw4spl-doc/FAQ/FAQ-DepsCreation.rst

     list(APPEND SUBDIRECTORIES myDeps2)
     ...

-Then when you do a *ccmake* or *cmake-gui* in the build of your deps, you need to add the path to your custom repository in the ``ADDITONNAL_DEPS`` option.
-Then cmake will automaticaly parsed your folder.
+Then when you do a *ccmake* or *cmake-gui* in the build of your dependency, you need to add the path to your custom repository in the ``ADDITONNAL_DEPS`` option.
+Then cmake will automaticaly parse your folder.